 The tube especially excels when fish are not actively feeding, directly after a cold-front, or if the water has recently cooled down a few degrees as they will specifically relate to the bottom.
 “A dropshot will go right over their head whereas a tube jig you can put the bait right in their face, slow the presentation down, and keep it there longer,” Frost reasoned.
-Any time that Frost can see super-neutral fish hugging bottom on his Humminbird Onyx 10 and 1199 units, or if he knows they’re feeding on crayfish or gobies, the tube jig makes for a good choice to replicate the forage base.
-Fishing a tube jig has also proven effective for Frost when combating a high barometric pressure system that forces smallmouth to relate to the bottom.
+Any time that Frost can see super-neutral fish hugging bottom on his Humminbird Onyx 10 and 1199 units, or if he knows they’re feeding on crayfish or gobies, the tube jig makes for an excellent choice to replicate the forage base.
+Fishing a tube jig has proven effective for Frost when combating a high barometric pressure system that forces smallmouth to relate to the bottom.

 Working a Tube

 While there is no wrong way to work a tube when smallmouth are active, there are better ways than others to get them to bite, especially when they aren’t in the mood to feed.
 Simply yo-yoing a tube around the smallmouth you’ve located can be the ticket during early spring.
 As the water starts to warm, snapping a tube off the bottom often gets their attention.
 Frost reminds anglers that the warmer it is, the more apt smallmouth will be to feed.
 Alternatively, once cold weather arrives, smallmouth want that tube presented right before them and using a slow to extremely still presentation.
 Frost might resort to wiggling the rod tip and making it dance in its spot while never leaving the bottom.